Verified data from IPEDS & College Scorecard

 Student-Faculty Ratio

-A rough proxy for how much access you'll have to professors.
+A good indicator of how much access you'll have to professors.
 At a 10:1 school, you're likely getting small seminars and face time with faculty.
 At 25:1, you're in lecture halls with TAs grading your work.

 What to look for